How to Download PDF From URL in C# (Step-By-Step) Tutorial

 The NuGet Package Manager option is available in Visual Studio to install the package directly into the solution.
 The below screenshot shows how to open it.

 This opens a search box that displays a list of the package libraries available on NuGet.
-As shown in the screenshot below, we need to search for the keyword "IronPDF" in the package manager search field.
+As shown in the screenshot below, search for the keyword "IronPDF" in the package manager search field.

-Select the IronPDF package (first option as shown above) and click Install to add the package to our solution.
+Select the IronPDF package (first option as shown above) and click Install to add the package to this solution.

 2.2.
 Using the Visual Studio Command-Line